All Episodes

 Now we're told that fighting the EPA's power grab to regulate greenhouse gases will lead to an increase in childhood asthma.

-I mean, uh a sickly looking girl as the ads feature a sickly looking girl with an oxygen mask, and they read, Representative Fred Upton, protect our kids' health.
+It feature a quickly, I mean, a sickly-looking girl as the ads feature a sickly-looking girl with an oxygen mask, and they read, Representative Fred Upton, protect our kids' health.

 But what Upton and the Republican House majority, most people elected in November trying to do is restore the Clean Air Act to its true meaning and congressional intent.

-At any rate, the the we'll see if the Republicans want to hold on to their majority.
+At any rate, we'll see if the Republicans want to hold on to their majority.

 This is exactly the kind of thing that's happening in Wisconsin.